saaslabsco/justcall-dialer-sdk/README.md

 To use the JustCall Dialer SDK in your project, follow these steps:

-Install the SDK package using npm or yarn:
+Install the SDK package using npm, yarn on pnpm:

 ```bash
 npm install @justcall/justcall-dialer-sdk